ShanaSherinIsmayil/PostgreSQL/Documentation/README.md

     - Two command from this page are required
       1. docker pull command to pull postgres image
       2. Docker run command to create the postgres
+    - Step 1: Pull the Image
+        Open command prompt and write: docker pull postgres
+        - $ docker pull postgres
+    - Step 2: Create the container
+        - $ docker run --name my_postgres -d -e POSTGRES_PASSWORD=postgres -p 5432:5432 -v D:/postgres:/var/lib/postgresql/data postgres
+        - --name my_postgres : This option gives a name (postgres_img) to our Docker container.
+        - -d: This option runs the container in detached mode, meaning it runs in the background without blocking the terminal, and it prints the container ID once it's done.
+        - -e POSTGRES_PASSWORD=postgres: This sets an environment variable (POSTGRES_PASSWORD) inside the container and assigns it the value postgres.
+This is the password you'll use to access the PostgreSQL database.
+        - -p 5432:5432: This option exposes port 5432 on the container to the same port on the Docker host machine.
+Port 5432 is the default port for PostgreSQL, and exposing it allows external clients to connect to the PostgreSQL database running in the container.
+        - -v D:/postgres:/var/lib/postgresql/data: This option maps a directory on the Docker host machine (D:/postgres) to a directory inside the container (/var/lib/postgresql/data).
+This mapping enables persistent storage for the PostgreSQL data directory.
+Any data written to the PostgreSQL data directory inside the container will be saved to the specified directory on the host machine (D:/postgres), ensuring data persistence even if the container is stopped or restarted.
+        - postgres_image: This is the name of the Docker image used to create the container.
+In this case, it's the PostgreSQL image, which contains the necessary files and configurations to run a PostgreSQL database server.
+      - Step3: Run the command
+            - Run above command
+            - Go to Desktop home
+            - There we can see the created image of postgre